dhhagan/opcsim/docs/_build/html/_sources/tutorial/model.rst.txt

-If we build bins from 'scratch' as above, when we initiate the OPC model, we need to only include the bins as an argument:
+If we build bins from ‘scratch’ as above, when we initiate the OPC model, we need to only include the bins as an argument:

 .. code:: ipython3